 As CBD becomes more popular in people’s everyday lives, there is a growing curiosity around CBD tolerance.
 However, most that use CBD report consistent effects with the same doses after prolonged use.
 Does that mean CBD tolerance is a myth?
 Let's find out.

 A whopping 14% of Americans use CBD.
 40% of users utilize CBD products for pain, 20% for anxiety, 11% for sleep.
-With the numbers so high, it's only natural that some find it more beneficial than others.
+With the numbers so high, it's only natural to be curious how CBD can benefit you, and how much you may need.

 Substance tolerance is a familiar concept to all those who regularly take supplements or medications.
 The body can adapt to certain substances, lowering their effectiveness over time.
 Considering CBD is a supplement people use daily, it’s common to wonder if you will eventually build a tolerance to it.